ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 *	Create a file share.
 *	Mount a file share to one or multiple virtual server instances across multiple VPCs within the same zone.
 *	Delete a file share.
 *	Delete all mount targets or delete a single mount target.
-When you delete one or several mount targets, the instances that are mounting the share for the VPCs where the mount target is deleted can't access the share.
+When you delete one or several mount targets, the instances that are mounting the file share for the VPCs where the mount target is deleted can't access the file share.
-*	List shares and mount targets.
+*	List file shares and mount targets.
-*	Update share and mount target name.
+*	Update file share and mount target name.

 ### Who do I contact to help with any issues?
 What information do I need to provide?
 {: faq}